 Learn More about Gum Surgery in Denver

 Do you need gum surgery in Denver?
-At Metropolitan Dental Care, we have a periodontist on staff who can diagnose and treat a number of gum conditions, including periodontal disease and recession.
+At Metropolitan Dental Care, we have a periodontist on staff who can diagnose and treat many gum conditions, including periodontal disease and recession.
 If you live in Denver, Parker, Centennial, or Highlands Ranch, our dentists can meet the dental needs of your entire family.
 To learn more, schedule a consultation.
-Call us at 303-534-2626 or contact us online anytime.
+Call us today at 303-534-2626 or contact us online anytime.